 top of page

-A Note to Parents of Adult Children in Their 20s and 30s
+A Note to Concerned Parents of Adult Children in Their 20s

 Besides attaining their goals, coachees have reported increased confidence, lower stress levels, improved communication, better time management, and overall life satisfaction.
-With the success in achieving their goals, clients can use the process to apply what they learned to new goals.
+With success in achieving a goal, clients can use the process to apply what they learned to attain new goals.

 Coaching is affordable and fits easily into anyone's schedule.
 It can be done in person, by phone, or via Zoom.

-To learn more about coaching for your adult son or daughter, feel free to contact me at irene@irenecaniano.com or 516-513-2908.
+To learn more about coaching for your adult son or daughter, feel free to contact me at irene@irenecaniano.com or 516-513-2908 (M).

 bottom of page